drhyoo/illiniElectric/README.md

 # Illini Formula Electric
-Experimental Website for UIUC FSAE Electric Car team Live model is on illiniformulaelectric.com
+Experimental Website for UIUC FSAE Electric Car team

+Live demo is on danielrhyoo.com/illiniElectric
+Prod. model is on illiniformulaelectric.com